marcpalm/hugo-blog/site/content/post/brewing-chemex.md

 ```

-* Total Assets: this is the sum of all assets.
+* Total Liabilities is the sum of all liabilities

 ```
-    Total Current Assets
+    Total Current Liabilities
-+   Property, Plant, Equipment
-+   Goodwill, Net
-+   Intangibles, Net
-+   Long-Term Investments
++   Long-Term Debt
++   Deferred Income Tax
++   Minority Interest
-+   Other Long-Term Assets
++   Other Liabilities
 ______________________
 =   Total Assets